AlibabaCloudDocs/nas/intl.en-US/FAQ/SMB FAQ/Causes and solutions of SMB mount failures.md

 -   The IP address of the target ECS instance is not specified in any NAS permission group that is bound to the file system.
 -   The NAS service is overdue.
 -   The ECS instance and the NAS file system are located in classic networks, but they are created by different Alibaba Cloud accounts.
+-   The protocol type of a file system is not SMB.

 **Solution**